seso-kdrs/kdrs-search-and-view-docs/docs/default-view/sort.md

 title: sort
 parent: Default View
 ---
-Sort table based on the given column.
+Sort the current page based on the given column.
+Use the <rows> tag to get more data for the current page.
 If the values seem to be integers, the sort will be numeric.
 If not they will sort as string.

 Example:
 {% highlight xml %}
     <table>
-        <sort>lastname</parent> <!-- sorts in ascending order  -->
+        <sort>lastname</sort> <!-- sorts in ascending order  -->
-        <sort>lastname desc</parent> <!-- sorts in descending order -->
+        <sort>lastname desc</sort> <!-- sorts in descending order -->
 {% endhighlight %}

 Currently you can sort on one column, either in ascending or descending order.